-In 2012 and 2013, considering the diminishing availability of continued erosion of funding available for affordable housing development and redevelopment, the HACP engaged in extensive collaborative work with the Department of Housing and Urban Development (HUD) and other partners to develop new mechanisms for financing redevelopment of distressed properties.
+Additional by-products and derivatives of this concept were HUD approved in the FY 2017 MTW Annual Plan and included, the Project-Based Voucher/Gap Financing strategy that garnered the HACP the FY 2019 National Association of Housing and Redevelopment Officials (NAHRO) Award of Merit.
+In 2012 and 2013, considering the diminishing availability of funding for affordable housing development and redevelopment, the HACP engaged in extensive collaborative work with the Department of Housing and Urban Development (HUD) and other partners to develop new mechanisms for financing redevelopment of distressed properties.
 The resulting Step Up To Market Financing Program, as detailed in Section IV, was designed to be a key component of future HACP repositioning activities.

-The HACP has also continued to invested in its housing stock in recent years, including activities completion of partial comprehensive modernization renovation such as those indicated as noted below and in Section II.
+The HACP has also continued to invest in its housing stock, including activities in Section II.
 The HACP completed phases I, II and III of Addison redevelopment resulting in 263 new Project-Based Voucher (PBV) units and Phase I of Larimer Redevelopment resulting in 29 PBV units.

 The HACP has also implemented an Energy Performance Contract for improvements that included the installation of energy efficient and cost saving geothermal heating (and cooling) systems at several developments.
 The HACP is committed to continuing these preservation and revitalization efforts to the greatest extent feasible with the funding available throughout the MTW demonstration.
-The HACP has also successfully implemented a new MTW local non-traditional development program, PBV/Gap Financing program, to support various private developers/owners in development and preserving low-income affordable housing in various mixed-finance projects throughout the city since 2016.
+The HACP has also successfully implemented a new MTW local non-traditional development program, the PBV/Gap Financing program, to support various private developers/owners in developing and preserving low-income affordable housing in various mixed-finance projects throughout the city since 2016.

-The charts at the end of this chapter shows projected sources of funds that can be used for capital projects, and projected uses of those funds over the next five (5)ten (10) years.
+The charts in this plan show projected sources of funds that can be used for capital projects, and projected uses of those funds over the next five (5) years.
 All of these numbers reflect projected obligations (not expenditure) of funds and are projections only and are subject to change based upon funding levels and opportunities, financial and real estate market conditions, new or changing regulations or requirements, or other unforeseen developments.
 The highlights of this plan relating to the repositioning of the HACP's Housing Stock are as follows: